samhita-alla/go-file-server/README.md

-# Downloading and Uploading files in Go
+# Download and Upload files using Go

 * For creating a **file server** using Go (fileserver.go):